kasprzakewa/BasketSplitter/README.md

   - **Strawberries** can be delivered either via a **Pick-up Point** or by **Courier**.
   - **The Dining table** is exclusively available for delivery through the **Courier** service.

+- **Warning:** you can add up to 1000 items and 10 different deliveries to your config file

 <h3>2.
 Basket Optimization</h3>